Data-Driven Grasp Synthesis - A Survey: Grasping Unknown Objects

 A common approach is to map low-level 2D or 3D visual features to a predefined set of grasp postures and then rank them dependent on a set criteria. \citet{ObjectBirth09} use a stereo camera to extract a representation of the scene.
 Instead of a raw point cloud, they process it further to obtain a sparser model consisting of local multi-modal contour descriptors.
 Four elementary grasping actions are associated to specific constellations of these features.
 With the help of heuristics, the large number of resulting grasp hypotheses is reduced. \citet{Popovic:11} present an extension of this system that uses local surfaces and their interrelations to propose and filter two and three-fingered grasp hypotheses.
 The feasibility of the approach is evaluated in a mixed real-world and simulated environment.
 The object representation and the evaluation in simulation is visualized in Fig.~\ref{fig:unknown:surflets}.

 \citet{Hsiao:10} employ several heuristics for generating grasp hypotheses dependent on the shape of the segmented point cloud.
 These can be grasps from the top, from the side or applied to high points of the objects.
 The generated hypotheses are then ranked using a weighted list of features such as for example number of points within the gripper or distance between the fingertip and the center of the segment.
 Some examples for grasp hypotheses generated in this way are shown in Fig.~\ref{fig:unknown:contact}.
-This method is integrated into the grasping pipeline proposed in~\citep{Matei:2010} for the segmented point cloud clusters that did not get recognized as a specific object.

 The main idea presented by \citet{KlingbeilICRA11} is to search for a pattern in the scene that is similar to the 2D cross section of the robotic gripper interior.
 This is visualized in Fig.~\ref{fig:unknown:Klingbeil}.
 The idea is similar to the work by~\citet{Pollard05} as shown in Fig.~\ref{fig:familiar:shapematching}.
 However, in this work the authors do not rely on the availability of a complete 3D object model.
 A depth image serves as the input to the method and is sampled to find a set of grasp hypotheses.
 These are ranked according to an objective function that takes pairs of these grasp hypotheses and their local structure into account.